aniketchakraborty12/Thryssa/src/content/blogs/My Web Dev Journey.md

 ---
 title: "My Web Dev Journey: From B.Tech to Fullstack Developer"
-excerpt: "A short summary about me dealing with my college life."
+excerpt: "A candid look at how I stumbled through college, discovered web development, and found my way from procrastination to fullstack passion."
 pubDate: 2025-07-12
 categories: ["Career"]
 featured: true